metapolator/metapolator/elements-of-design.md

 * it will not be required to set up and navigate to the Fonts section to get a font out of Metapolator—for a quick try-out there will be quicky font export available for individual masters and instances (& co);
 * future support of kerning and hinting will find its home in the Fonts view;
-* the widths of columns will be resizable and the position of horizontal dividers (Design spaces view) will be able to slide up/down, _all within reason_ and without causing the views to scroll; resizing the masters or instances column will affect both views they appear on.
+* the widths of columns will be resizable and the position of horizontal dividers will be able to slide up/down, _all within reason_ and without causing the views to scroll; resizing the masters or instances column will affect both views they appear on;
+* minimum width of what is shown in the viewport is 960px (i.e. if the viewport is narrower than that, the view scrolls horizontally); if the viewport is horizontally resized beyond 960px, the columns get resized proportionally; if the viewport is vertically resized, the horizontal dividers get moved proportionally.

 ## where did the menus go?
 Defining one’s own menu bar in a web application is problematic: hide the normal browser one?
 It is a sure way to create user panic.
 Have two menu bars?
 How unsatisfying.